Ben-Network/Ben-Bot/README.md

 ## **Features**

-- **Keyword Activations**: Responds to specific keywords with text, local files, or web files.
+- **Keyword Activations**: Responds to specific keywords with text, local files, or web files. (local files are a WIP)
 - **Slash Commands**: Includes commands for both users and admins to manage bot behavior.
 - **MySQL Integration**: Stores and manages keyword activations in a database.
 - **Cache Management**: Reduces database queries with an optimized caching system.